 If you have an idea or skillset, why not turn it into an ebook?
 Whether you're writing a short, inspirational ebook about your journey as an entrepreneur, or a full-length romance novel, there is a place for everyone in the ebook market.

 Writing an ebook is easier than you think, and once it's out there, you can start earning passive income.
-Plus, if you sell with Whop, you get to keep 97% of your sales - which is a huge difference when compared to the likes of Amazon KDP, which takes anywhere from 30 to 65% of your sales income.
+Plus, if you sell with Whop, you get to keep up to 100% of your sales - which is a huge difference when compared to the likes of Amazon KDP, which takes anywhere from 30 to 65% of your sales income.

 Create an account on Whop for free and start selling your ebooks today.